Prakhar072/CoOp/README.md

 * [Conditional Prompt Learning for Vision-Language Models](https://arxiv.org/abs/2203.05557), in CVPR, 2022.
 * [Learning to Prompt for Vision-Language Models](https://arxiv.org/abs/2109.01134), IJCV, 2022.

+# Overleaf Final Project report
+Our project report can be found at this link - https://www.overleaf.com/project/69f8c7a6535aa7af0a639017 The report has been generated in the neurips format using the package {neurips_2024}.

 # adding new datasets
-# choose your dataset root
-DATA_ROOT=/full/path/to/datasets
-mkdir -p "$DATA_ROOT/oxford_pets/images" "$DATA_ROOT/oxford_pets/annotations"
+choose your dataset root DATA_ROOT=/full/path/to/datasets mkdir -p "$DATA_ROOT/oxford_pets/images" "$DATA_ROOT/oxford_pets/annotations"